 There can be no assurance that we will be able to obtain amendments in a timely manner, on acceptable terms or at all.
 If we were not able to obtain the financial covenant amendments described above under any one or more of these debt facilities, we would be in default of any such agreement.
-As a consequence, we would need to refinance or repay the applicable debt facility or facilities.
+As a consequence, we would need to refinance or repay the applicable debt facility or facilities, and would be required to raise additional debt or equity capital, or divest assets, to refinance or repay such facility or facilities.
 If we were to be unable to obtain financial covenant amendments as may be required under any one or more of these debt facilities, there can be no assurance that we would be able to raise sufficient debt or equity capital, or divest assets, to refinance or repay such facilities.
-With respect to each of the unfunded debt facilities, if we were unable to obtain amendments or refinance or repay such facilities, it would lead to obtain amendments or refinance or repay such facilities, it would lead to an event of default under such facilities, which could lead to an acceleration of the indebtedness under such debt facilities.
+With respect to each of the unfunded debt facilities, if we were unable to obtain amendments under such debt facilities, the relevant lender under such facility could terminate that facility.
+With respect to each of our funded debt facilities, if we were unable to obtain amendments or refinance or repay such debt facilities, it would lead to an event of default under such facilities, which could lead to an acceleration of the indebtedness under such debt facilities.
 In turn, this would lead to an event of default and potential acceleration of amounts due under all of our outstanding debt and derivative contract payables.
 As a result, the failure to obtain the financial covenant amendments described above would have a material adverse effect.